What is dwarfism?

 - The International Center for Limb Lengthening generally does not recommend a third round of leg lengthening if the patient has successfully met the goals of their first two leg lengthening treatments, but this can be an option for some patients.

-Why come to the International Center for Limb Lengthening for treatment of achondroplasia and other forms of dwarfism?
+Why choose the International Center for Limb Lengthening for treatment of issues associated with achondroplasia and other forms of dwarfism?